 TEAM AFFILIATING TO:

 PLAYERS NAME: BIRTHDATE:

 HOME PHONE: ALTERNATE PHONE #:

 EMAIL ADDRESS:

 REGULAR SEASON TEAM:

 REGULAR SEASON HEAD COACH:

-REGULAR SEASON HEAD COACH'S SIG NATURE:
+REGULAR SEASON HEAD COACH SIGNATU URE:

-AFFILIATING HEAD COACH'S SIGNATU RE:
+AFFILIATING HEAD COACH'S SIGNATURE: :

-team.
-I agree to abide by the rules and well as KPMHA.
-I understand my child een asked to become an affiliate player for the above-menti d regulations as set by the Hockey Canada, BC Hockey, VIAH I can only be an affiliate with one team.
-I understand that m p practice time per week unless he/she is replacing an injure HA as ny child
+I fully understand that my child has been asked to become an affiliate player for the above-mentioned team.
+I agree to abide by the rules and regulations as set by Hockey Canada, BC Hockey, VIAHA as well as KPMHA.
+I understand my child can only be an affiliate with one team.
+I understand that my child can only attend a maximum of one rep practice time per week unless he/she is replacing an injured, absert or suspended player.

-practices and each time my child is us season team.
-I also understand that a course of a season.
-Affiliate players m eam coach requires my child to attend all of the regular team ed as an affiliate player he/she must return to his/her regula ffiliate players are limited to ten (10) games maximum over lay not play an eleventh game until their carded team has layer who does participate in more than ten games will be d ar the
+practices and each time my child is used season team.
+I also understand that affili course of a season.
+Affiliate players may n coach requires my child to attend all of the regular team as an affiliate player he/she must return to his/her regular iate players are limited to ten (10) games maximum over the not play an eleventh game until their carded team has er who does participate in more than ten games will be deemed

-I hereby grant permission for my child I to become an affiliate player upon the above conditions.
+I hereby grant permission for my child to become an affiliate player upon the above conditions.

-Parent/Guardian signature Date -
+Parent/Guardian signature Date

 Parent/Guardian signature Date

-understand that my primary commitmenturning to that team.
-I understand team practices in addition to any practice to the affiliating team with shifts during any game I am called up o participate as an affiliate player on thenent remains with my regular season team and that I will be that my regular team coach requires that I attend all my regular season team and that I my regular team that I participate in with the affiliating team.
-I know the recognised and that I will have the opportunity to play for.
-I also understand that the affiliated Team Head Coach mable to keep up with the team during practices. gular hat my regulai
+understand that my primary commitment returning to that team.
+I understand that team practices in addition to any practice contribution to the affiliating team will be shifts during any game I am called up for articipate as an affiliate player on the

 Player's signature Date